How to Accept a User Account Invitation

 To begin contributing to a site, you will need an account.
 How you will go about getting a user account depends on what features the site has activated.
 If the site has Public Registration activated, you can register for your own account.
 If the site has Public Registration deactivated, then you will have to be invited by an administrator to register for an account.

 This is for sites with Public Registration activated.

-The first step of becoming an active member of a site is having an account, to begin, register for an account.
+The first step of becoming an active member of a site is having an account.

 Accepting an Account Invitation